José Daniel Barquero Cabrero: Academic career

 He obtained his PhD at the [www.uic.es International University of Catalonia], with the research thesis: How to avoid the clash of cultures and civilizations – Multicultural Public Relations to obtain the alliance of civilizations, a thesis that was published by Spanish Editorial Libertarias ISBN 978-84-7954-591-8 and in English by Staffordshire University in the United Kingdom, ISBN 978-84-935828-6-9.
-Barquero also has several other degrees and academic honors: Executive MBA from the University of Barcelona, Expert in International Public Relations from the Universidad Complutense de Madrid, bachelor's degree in Advertising and Public Relations and bachelor's degree in Business from the University of Barcelona.
+Barquero also has several other degrees and academic honors, including an Executive MBA from the University of Barcelona, Expert in International Public Relations from the Universidad Complutense de Madrid, a Bachelor's degree in Advertising and Public Relations and a Bachelor's degree in Business from the University of Barcelona.

-Dr. Barquero is an Academic at the Real Academia de Ciencias Económica y Financieras of Spain (RACEF).
-The solemn meeting, on 14 December 2009, chaired by the President of the RACEF, Hon.
-Dr. D. Jaime Gil Aluja, and its introducer, the Academician Hon.
-Dr. D. Rocafort Alfredo Nicolau.
-The inaugural speech was: "The clash of cultures and civilizations in the world."
-The inauguration took place in the Hall of Fomento del Trabajo Nacional of Barcelona, home of the Royal Academy of Economics and Finance (RACEF), by source.

-Because of his career as a researcher, he has been considered one of the European pioneers in the area of social sciences in the scientific discipline of Corporate Public Relations, and he was the first to apply that discipline to Human Rights, Multiculturalism, Finance, Economics and Marketing.

-Dr. Barquero became an Academic of the Royal Academy of Doctors RAD.
-The Solemn meeting chaired by the President of the Reial Acadèmia de Doctors, Hon.
-Dr. Josep Casajuana i Gibert, and its introducer, the Academician Hon.
-Dr. Alfredo Rocafort Nicolau.
-The inauguration was held on 18 February 2010 in La Lonja de Barcelona, Barcelona, Spain, according to sources.
-The inaugural speech was: "The Chinese economy: a new challenge for Europe."
+Barquero is an Academic at both the Royal Academy of Economic and Financial Sciences (RACEF) as well as the Royal European Academy of Doctors (RAED).